simeoncloud/docs/how-to.md

 * **Delegated Authentication**: This option allows Simeon to read and write to the tenant with a user of your choosing (typically a pre-existing Global Administrator in the tenant or a user with the minimum [required permissions](https://simeoncloud.github.io/docs/#/permissions)).
 Simeon recommends using delegated authentication for all production tenants.
   * Simeon will create a refresh token for the user you authenticate with.
 This refresh token will cache the sign-in information for Simeon to use.
   * You can authenticate with a user subject to MFA, Conditional Access, and other security policies.
-  * If you change the login credentials, MFA, or other sign-in policies for that user, you will need to log into the Simeon app and [reauthenticate](https://simeoncloud.github.io/docs/#/how-to?id=re-prompt-sync-to-complete-delegated-authentication) to create a new refresh token.
+  * If the refresh token is invalidated, then you will need to log into the Simeon app and [reauthenticate](https://simeoncloud.github.io/docs/#/how-to?id=re-prompt-sync-to-complete-delegated-authentication) to create a new refresh token.
+The token can be invalidated for reasons including changes to the login credentials, re-requiring MFA, and token expiration policies.
   * Certain types of MFA enforcement cannot be used with delegated authentication, such as location-based enforcement (unless using a self-hosted agent where you control the device location).

-* **Service Account**: This option creates a non-interactive Azure AD user named simeon@tenantdomainname with Global Administrator privileges to read and write in the tenant.
+* **Service Account**: This option creates a non-interactive Azure AD user named simeon@tenantdomainname with the Global Administrator role to read and write in the tenant.
 Simeon recommends using the service account for non-production tenants where configurations frequently change, such as baseline tenants.
   * You must exclude the service account from Conditional Access policies that restrict Simeon's access to the tenant, as this user must be excluded from MFA.
   * The service account does not require reauthentication after changing Conditional Access, MFA, or other policies (unless the policy change enforces MFA on the Simeon service account)

 * **Service Principal**: This option creates a service principal in the tenant to read and write configurations.
 You must select either delegated authentication or service account when using service principal.
   * Microsoft does not support Syncing all configurations with a service principal.
 Wherever possible, Simeon will use the service principal to Sync configurations.
-  * When Syncing a configuration that is unsupported by the service principal, Simeon will use the user account for either delegated authentication or the service account.
+  * When Syncing a configuration that is unsupported by the service principal, Simeon will use the other option selected at install time - delegated authentication or the service account.
   * The service principal increases security for supported configurations, as no user is involved.

 ## Install a baseline